 String of Pearls plants have very shallow roots which makes overwatering a real concern and might be why your plant is dying.
 Plant parents often keep them in a big pot but they really don’t need much space.
 If your plant is in a pot that is too big, it will take a very long time for the soil to dry out between waterings.
 This will often lead to waterlogged soil which means the roots will start to rot and your plant will begin to die.

 You want to make sure that you are using cactus and succulent potting mix as it contains the right ingredients and minerals for your plant.
 It will be well-draining and aid aeration of the soil which is super important for a String of Pearls plant.

-If you think you may have overwatered your String of Pearls then you must inspect the soil first before making any changes to your routine.
+If you think you may have overwatered your plant then you must inspect the soil first before making any changes to your routine.
 You want to make sure that this is definitely the problem as the same symptoms can occur for various things.
 Carefully take your plant out of the pot and inspect the roots and soil.
 If the potting mix is soggy and clumpy then it is most likely overwatering that is causing your String of Pearls to die.

-To start to revive your plant you need to be very careful about introducing water again.
+To start to revive your dying plant you need to be very careful about introducing water again.
 Plants can get quite shocked if their environment suddenly changes (yes they are quite like humans in that way!) so you need to give it little bits of water once or twice a day to get some moisture into the soil.

 The worst thing you could do in this situation is go the other way and start overwatering your String of Pearls because that will also cause it to die on you.

 Direct sunlight could be why your String of Pearls is dying